-- (i) Further information about the different options can be found below (clicking on these will open a new tab): - Find out all about Hormone Therapy (injections)
+Further information about the different options can be found below (clicking on these will open a new tab):

 Finally, we need to ask about the stage of the prostate cancer.
 The stage is how far it has spread.
 This is often known as the T stage.